sofieutoft/ASLclassification/README.md

-# ASLproject
+# ASLclassification
-Project for ML class on classifying images of ASL
+Project for Machine Learning class on classifying images of American Sign Languages Alphabetical Gestures.